razerofficial/CChromaEditor/README.md

 **PluginGet1DColorName**

 Get the animation color for a frame given the `1D` `led`.
 The `led` should be greater than or equal to 0 and less than the `MaxLeds`.
+Animation is referenced by name.

 ```C++
 // DLL Interface